 Today, Liverpool’s core music sector generates more than £100 million in turnover each year and employs 2,330 people.
 The city’s UNESCO designation reaffirms its commitment to supporting new music in all genres and investment in the importance of music socially and economically.

-The Tung Auditorium is the next step in this investment.
+The Yoko Ono Lennon Centre, incorporating the Tung Auditorium and Paul Brett Lecture Theatre, is the next step in this investment.
 Music really is lifeblood in Liverpool, and the University of Liverpool is proud to be making it accessible to all, regardless of academic background or circumstance.

 Back to: Yoko Ono Lennon Centre